theupdateframework/pep-maximum-security-model/README.rst

 The keywords "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119__.
+[LV: if you capitalize the keywords do you also need to put them in quotes?]

 __ http://www.ietf.org/rfc/rfc2119.txt

-This PEP focuses on the application of TUF on PyPI; however, the reader is encouraged to read about TUF's design principles [2]_.
+This PEP focuses on the application of TUF on PyPI [LV: I'm not sure about these two prepositions: "of TUF on PyPI"]; however, the reader is encouraged to read about TUF's design principles [2]_.
 It is also RECOMMENDED that the reader be familiar with the TUF specification [3]_, and PEP 458 [1]_ (which this PEP is extending).